 Average Weather at Hope Aerodrome Canada

-At Hope Aerodrome, the summers are comfortable and partly cloudy and the winters are chilly, wet, and overcast.
+At Hope Aerodrome, the summers are comfortable and partly cloudy and the winters are very cold, wet, and overcast.
 Over the course of the year, the temperature typically varies from 27°F to 75°F and is rarely below 13°F or above 85°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 At Hope Aerodrome, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year at Hope Aerodrome begins around June 23 and lasts for 3.1 months, ending around September 27.
 On August 3, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 63% of the time, and overcast or mostly cloudy 37% of the time.